Skip Navigation

 Maj.
 Brennan Speaks at Chapel Program

-U.S. Army Major Brian Brennan was the guest speaker for the high school chapel program on March 8.
+U.S. Army Major Brian Brennan was the guest speaker for the high school chapel program.
 An Operation Enduring Freedom combat veteran who suffered life-threatening injuries in Afghanistan, Maj.
 Brennan delivered an inspiring presentation about perseverance and overcoming seemingly insurmountable obstacles.
 He also shared how his faith helped him during recovery and how it continues to be a very important part of his life, and he graciously answered a variety of questions from the students and faculty.
 Maj.
 Brennan created the Brennan Stands Alone Foundation to assist current and former members of the U.S. armed forces injured in the line of duty and their families.